125180182-myseneca/CSP451-Azure-Project/Checkpoint2/README.md

 3. What are the best practices in working with release branches?

-The best practices in working with release branches is that it should always be publicly available to other collaborators, must be branched from develop, restricted to only merge into master and develop, and it requires a naming convention that follows semantic versioning.
+    <p>The best practices in working with release branches is that it should always be publicly available to other collaborators, must be branched from develop, restricted to only merge into master and develop, and it requires a naming convention that follows semantic versioning.</p>